 Laying Concrete Block

 To lay concrete block, start with the two outside corner blocks of the first lead, or course.
 Set each block into a layer of mortar and press down to within 3/8-inch of footing.
 Stretch a line between them to guide the rest of the first course.

 Be sure to set blocks right side up.
 The edge of the block (the “web”) is wider on the top of a block than on the bottom.

-Lay mortar on footing & butter one end of each block as you set it in place.
-Keep buttered end raised slightly & lower it to fit snugly against preceding block in one smooth motion.
-Use trowel handle to tap block level & blade to scrape away excess mortar.
+Lay mortar on footing and butter one end of each block as you set it in place.
+Keep buttered end raised slightly and lower it to fit snugly against preceding block in one smooth motion.
+Use trowel handle to tap block level and blade to scrape away excess mortar.
 Butter both ends of last block for each course.
-Constantly check your work with a level, both horizontally & vertically.
+Constantly check your work with a level, both horizontally and vertically.

 Fill wall with concrete after finished wall has dried overnight.
 Even if your plans don't require concrete in every space, you will have to fill holes every 4 to 6 feet for setting anchor bolts.
 If codes don't require concrete filling, pour insulating material, such as vermiculite, into finished wall.